Snoogens101/SnoogensArenaRetributionPaladin/README.md

 Toggles Concentration Aura (off default) - will set Concentration Aura as your default Aura until you turn it off
 `/xxxxx Retribution`
 Toggles Retribution Aura (off default) - will set Retribution Aura as your default Aura until you turn it off
+`/xxxxx ConsecrationOff`
+Toggles ConsecrationOff (off default) - will set Consecration usage to be Off, i.e. it will not be used as a Filler anymore
 `/xxxxx PhialManual`
 Toggles Phial of Serenity to be Manual (off default)
 `/xxxxx RacialManual`